rsocket/rsocket/Protocol.md

 If the server accepts the contents of the SETUP frame, it MUST send a LEASE frame if the SETUP frame set the __L__ flag.
-The server-side Requester may send requests immediately upon receiving a SETUP frame that it accepts.
+The server-side Requester may send requests immediately upon receiving a SETUP frame that it accepts if the __L__ flag is not set in the SETUP frame.

 If the server does NOT accept the contents of the SETUP frame, the server MUST send back a SETUP_ERROR and then close the connection.